arminfro/dd-back-up/README.md

   - Optional, defaults to "/mnt"

 - `backups`: An array of backup configurations.
-Each configuration specifies a destination backup filesystem or partition and the devices to be backed up on that filesystem.
+Each configuration specifies a destination backup filesystem and the devices to be backed up on that filesystem.

-  - `uuid`: The UUID of the destination backup filesystem or partition.
+  - `uuid`: The UUID of the destination backup filesystem.

     - obtain the uuid with tools like `lsblk -n -o NAME,UUID`